sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/index.md

 No, this is required in order for Sourcegraph to access the instance and debug issues through the initial admin account.

 However, it does not need to be used by the customer or their users at all.
 The default login method can be configured to their SSO provider of choice.

-### FAQ: Why did we choose Docker Compose over Kubernetes deployments?

-Managed instances is an interim solution to having the Sourcegraph.com Cloud natively support multi-tenant private repositories.
-The thinking has been that:

-1. Managed instances are a good interim solution because Sourcegraph.com Cloud native support for private repositories is several quarters out, at least.
-2. Managed instances are something we can not invest in at all until we see customer traction, and we can tailor how much we invest based on customer traction.
-3. Managed instances are something with little ongoing maintenance burden to us as long as we keep them simple, and automate as much as possible when we begin to see traction.

-Because of these reasons, and due to this being an interrupt to our regularly scheduled work, a few things with Kubernetes managed instances did not make sense at our current point in time:

-- We would need to set up multi-machine backup infrastructure and processes for restoration—substantially harder to do on a moments notice.
-- Managing network ACLs in a Kubernetes deployment was substantially harder to do:
-  - Need static NAT IPs for prospective customers to allow access to their code host which may be behind a corporate firewall.
-  - Need to integrate something like GCP load balancer for SSL termination _with_ IP allow-listing (to restrict access to customer's VPN only)
-- Performing upgrades in Kubernetes deployments is substantially more time consuming:
-  - Being confident about addressing merge conflicts on upgrades and having them not result in unwanted changes has been difficult for us and customers.
-  - We do not have proper automation in place for Kubernetes upgrades, and automating Docker Compose upgrades seemed much more straightforward.

-Additionally, we noted the following:

-- Docker-Compose deployments have suited companies up to 25k repos & ~3000 devs well in the past (and, frankly, beyond that..)
-- We have a proper production Kubernetes deployment (sourcegraph.com) but lacked a proper Docker-Compose production deployment—this could act as that and ensure we do even more proper diligence with that deployment type and keep it functioning well for the many customers out there running it today.
-- For the first customer requesting managed instances, we had a spin-up time of approx ~3d only.

-None of this is to say that we will not consider switching said managed instances to Kubernetes in the future under different circumstances—it is just to say we are not doing that today.

 ### FAQ: "googleapi: Error 400: The network_endpoint_group resource ... is already being used"